 Read more: The Complete Guide to Getting a Job

-Do: Send a short follow-up thank-you note a few days later
+How to follow-up: Send a short thank-you note a few days later

 How long should you wait before sending a follow-up after an interview?